surevine/Rocket.Chat-docs/contributing/reporting-issues.md

 ## Is it a bug?

-<b>GitHub Issues are for bugs only.</b>
+**GitHub Issues are for bugs only.**

 Examples of things that aren't considered bugs:

-- Can't figure out how to do something
+* Can't figure out how to do something
-- Having issues accessing your server
+* Having issues accessing your server
-- Can't get the server installed
+* Can't get the server installed
-- I want a new widget in Rocket.Chat
+* I want a new widget in Rocket.Chat

-If your issue falls into one of these categories, please see [Getting Support](../../getting-support/)
+If your issue falls into one of these categories, please see [Getting Support](../getting-support.md)

 New feature requests should be posted in the [forums](https://forums.rocket.chat)